datastaxdevs/workshop-IOS-Swift-Astra/README.md

 ## How to connect to your own database in the app:
-If you would like to connect to your Astra DB from this app, you will need to change these environment variables in XCode:
+If you would like to connect to your Astra DB from this app, you will need to change these environment variables in Xcode:
 ```
 ASTRA_DB_ID, ASTRA_DB_REGION, ASTRA_DB_TOKEN, ASTRA_DB_KEYSPACENAME
 ```
 The *ASTRA_DB_ID* can be found in the dashboard of the astra website:
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%204.17.34%20PM.png)

-To change the values of the environment variables in XCode, first click on *Edit Scheme...*
+To change the values of the environment variables in Xcode, first click on *Edit Scheme...*
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%209.25.48%20AM.png)

 This will open the following window in which you can change the values of the environment variables: